-Our campus is primarily made up of White 46% and Hispanic 31%.
-We have smaller populations of Black students with 11% and Asian moving from 3% last year to 5%.
-We also have 46% White/Caucasian and 7% Two or More Races.
-Our numbers have gone down the past few years from the high 400s to 375.
-Seventy-six students attend other BISD campuses through open enrollment.
+Our campus is primarily made up of White 42% and Hispanic 34%.
+We have smaller populations of Black students with 11% and Asian with 5%, and 7% Two or More Races.
+We currently have and enrollment of 439 students, growing our enrollment from 375 last year.

-Of our 27 identified Dyslexic students, 55% are White, 29% Black, and 3% Hispanic.
-Based on campus demographics, there are concerns of over identifying Black students and under identifying Hispanic students.
+Of our 37 identified Dyslexic students, 51% are White, 32% Hispanic, 10% Black, and 5% Two or More Races.
+Based on campus demographics, these numbers align with our campus populations.